fredrikwidlund/libdynamic/README.md

 Currently implemented types are:

 * vector - modelled after std::vector
 * string - modelled after std::string
-* map_int - modelled after std::unordered_map
+* mapi   - modelled after std::unordered_map with integers as keys
-* map_str - modelled after std::unordered_map
+* maps   - modelled after std::unordered_map with strings as keys

 The library also contains a C port of the Google Farmhash hash function.